 Robbins Scholars receive numerous benefits, including personalized mentorship and career development, research and educational support resources, protected research time, and a salary supplement during residency and fellowship.

-Scholar Selection Process: Scholar candidates will be identified during the resident recruitment process based on their perceived potential for commitment to a successful career in academic anesthesiology.
-Final selection will occur prior to the start of the CA1 year.
+Scholar Application Process: Scholar candidates should complete the application process outlined below and will be selected based on their perceived potential for commitment to a successful career in academic anesthesiology.
+Offer letters will be distributed in December or January of the CA-2 year.

-For more information regarding the BH Robbins Scholars program, please contact co-directors Pratik Pandharipande, MD, email@example.com , or Jerod Denton, PhD, at firstname.lastname@example.org.
+For more information regarding the BH Robbins Scholars program, please contact co-directors Frederic T. Billings IV, MD, MSCI email@example.com and Jerod Denton, PhD, at firstname.lastname@example.org.